honeybadger26/otree_rule-following-as-signal/README.md

 # Todo - Simon

+- Something has gone wrong with the transition between Part 1 and Part 2.
+There is no screen advising Deciders that in Part 1 the payoffs for bucket selection will be different.
+I have created a new file EnvironmentPageX that should have all the necessary info, but please check if it works as expected without bugs.
+Please make sure ALL players (deciders and selectors) see this page just before they begin Part 2.
+- If somebody doesn't answer one of the HEXACO questions, and tries to submit, ALL their answers get reset.
+- Same problem in Religion questionnaire.
+Leaving any question unanswered brings back all the questions unanswered.
 - Display participant ID on the final screen, similar to other recent experiments.
 [Simon: Added final paragraph to `payment_info\templates\payment_info\PaymentInfo.html`]

 ## Done